-Alongside our pastoral care, we provide guidance and support in order that all of our pupils have the best chance of achieving their full academic potential.
-Central to this is our Grade Review programme.
+Alongside our pastoral care, we provide guidance and support so that all of our pupils have the best chance of achieving their full academic potential.

-At key points in the academic year, and with the support and guidance of Form Tutors and Heads of Year, pupils are encouraged to reflect on their successes, take responsibility for their studies, aspire to their own personal level of excellence and think carefully about how they might achieve even greater success in the future
+At key points in the academic year, and with the support and guidance of Form Tutors and Heads of Year, pupils are encouraged to reflect on their successes, take responsibility for their studies, aspire to their own personal level of excellence and think carefully about how they might achieve even greater success in the future.